Vlasko/electricity-upload/README.md

 To schedule running of script run `crontab -e` and add the following line;
 ```
-    59 23 * * * cd Documents/Projects/electricity-upload && python processing.py
+    59 23 * * * cd Documents/Projects/electricity-upload && python processing.py >> cron.log 2>&1
 ```

-## Storing & Uploading Data
-Data is then stored locally on the Raspberry Pi before being uploaded to AWS every night using `processing.py` sceduled with crontab.

-In case any uploaded is missed (due to dropped network connection) a script has been included to upload data manually, `missed_upload.py`.

-`cron.log` is used to keep track of each time the data is uploaded to AWS.
+In case any uploaded is missed (due to dropped network connection) a script has been included to upload data manually, `missed_upload.py`. `cron.log` is used to keep track of each time the data is uploaded to AWS.

 # To Do
 - [x] Update ReadMe